promised-ai/lace/README.md

 </br>
 </br>

-> **Warning** You have stumbled into a public, but unlaunched repository.
-> Version numbers currently mean nothing.
-Backwards compatibility will break
-> without changes in version numbers until we launch v0.1.0 (soon).

 In short, Lace is a machine learning tool for people who want to learn about, and understand their data.